Code-Institute-Submissions/Milestone-Project-72/README.md

 5. Try to click on the instagram icon for it to open instagram page.

 ### Fixed Issues
 1. Fixed the image height in the homepage height at mobile view.
 2. Fixed Footer overlapping the contact form.
 3. Fixed the image display in the gallery.

 ## Deployment

 The steps to deploy the project.
 1. Download the files form the Git respository.
-    2. downlaod option will get the zip folder of the repo.
+2. Downlaod option will get the zip folder of the repo.
 3. Extract the zip folder of your choice.
-    2. Run the index.HTML in your browser.
+4. Run the index.HTML in your browser.

-Developer deployes the project by
+Developer deploys the project by

 1. To run a frontend (HTML, CSS, Javascript only) application in Gitpod, in the terminal,
-type: python3 -m http.server
+type: python3 -m http.server.
 2. A blue button should appear to click: Make Public.
 3. Another blue button should appear to click: Open Browser.

 ## Credits

 ### Media
 - The photos used in this site were obtained from pexel.com.
-This photos are used only for educational purpose.
+These photos are used only for educational purpose.